How to Set Up ShipStation Shipping on WooCommerce

 Buy a test label and read its tracking

 The situation: you want to watch the full fulfillment pipeline run once before real customers hit it.
-This is a PRO workflow.
+This is a PRO version of the plugin workflow.
 Buying labels, reading tracking, and merging manifests inside WooCommerce all belong to ShipStation Shipping PRO.
 ShipStation doesn’t hand out a separate sandbox credential the way some carriers do, so you test against your live account: buy a real label on a single order, then refund it.
 No sandbox toggle to flip.

 What you type: “Buy a test label for order 1240, then pull its tracking so I can see the whole pipeline before we go live.”